The 7 Commandments of Long Distance Relationships

-It’s because of that darn jealous monster.
+It’s because of that darn jealousy monster.

 It seems comical to write, but it’s true.

 It’s normal to wonder.
-Just don’t assume!

 4. Never lose your romance.

 One of the most romantic things you can do is send a personal letter.

 Yes, those are when you write words on a piece of paper and put it in something called a mailbox.

 5. Say sorry and freaking mean it!

-Quick tip fellas: sometimes, say sorry even when you think you’re right.
+Quick tip, fellas: sometimes, say sorry even when you think you’re right.